-The enclosures can be configured by the user to one of four different grounding methods.
+The enclosures can be configured by the user to either of two grounding methods.
 The user should adopt the one that conforms to their system's normal grounding method.

 Whichever method is used, it is important to connect the screen/shield to a ground at only one end of the cable.
 The following options are available to the user.